Desperate search for survivors in Cuba hotel blast; 26 dead

 A natural gas leak was the apparent cause of Friday's blast at the 96-room hotel.
 The 19th-century structure in the Old Havana neighborhood did not have any guests at the time because it was undergoing renovations ahead of a planned Tuesday reopening after being closed.

+But the area in front of hotel would have been busy at the time of the late-morning explosion that blasted the streets with concrete debris.

-Havana city officials raised the death toll to 26 on Saturday, according to the official Cubadebate news site.
+Cuban officials raised the death toll to 26 on Saturday.
 The dead included four children and a pregnant woman.
 Spain's President Pedro Sanchez said via Twitter that a Spanish tourist was among the dead and that another Spaniard was seriously injured.

-Cuban authorities had not provided details on the tourist's death.
+Cuban authorities confirmed the tourist's death and said her partner was injured.
+They were not staying at the hotel.
+Dalila Gonzalez, a spokeswoman for the Tourism Ministry, said a Cuban-American tourist was also injured.
+The official Cubadebate website also cited the Health Ministry in confirming 80 injured, of whom 46 remained hospitalized.

+Representatives of Grupo de Turismo Gaviota SA, which owns the hotel, said during a news conference Saturday that 51 workers had been inside the hotel at the time, as well as two people working on renovations.
+Of those, 11 were killed, 13 remained missing and six were hospitalized.

+Gonzalez said the cause of the blast was still under investigation, but a large crane hoisted a charred gas tanker from the hotel's rubble early Saturday.

-Search and rescue teams worked through the night and into Saturday, using ladders to descend through the rubble and twisted metal into the hotel's basement as heavy machinery gingerly moved away piles of the building's facade to allow access.
+Search and rescue teams used ladders to descend through the rubble and twisted metal into the hotel's basement as heavy machinery gingerly moved away piles of the building's facade to allow access.
 Above, chunks of drywall dangled from wires, desks sat seemingly undisturbed inches from the void where the front of the building cleaved away.

-Rescuers declined to answer questions because the authorities had ordered them to avoid confusion.

 At least one survivor was found early Saturday in the shattered ruins, and rescuers using search dogs clambered over huge chunks of concrete looking for more.
 Relatives of missing people remained at the site while others gathered at hospitals where the injured were being treated.